Spousal Support

 In California, alimony is based on various factors.
 These include:

-• the duration of the marriage
+• The duration of the marriage

 • each partner’s earning capacity and current standard of living

-• contributions to their marriage (such as jointly-owned property or a professional license)
+• Contributions to their marriage (such as jointly-owned property or a professional license)

 • any other financial resources available